miguelCalado/docker-paperspace/README.md

           tags: <username>/<docker-image>:<tag>
 ```

-Lastly, associate the Docker image pushed to a registry with your to be created Notebook.
+Lastly, associate the Docker image pushed to a registry with your to-be-created Notebook.
 Go to advanced settings and add the name of the repository to the **Container name**.

 <p align="center">
   <img width="666" src="https://i.imgur.com/scY3R7H.png">